robertefreeman/GH-Models-actions-examples/webpage/actionsblog.md

 ## 🐼 Live Panda Cam Analysis

 *This section is automatically updated every 30 minutes during zoo hours using AI-powered monitoring.*

-**Last Updated:** 2025-10-16 19:37:42 UTC
+**Last Updated:** 2025-10-16 20:10:10 UTC

 **Status:** Maintenance
-**Reason:** The webcam system is currently undergoing scheduled maintenance or technical updates.
+**Reason:** The panda cam is currently undergoing scheduled maintenance or technical updates.
-**Recommendation:** Visitors should check back later; the live feed is temporarily unavailable but expected to resume soon.
+**Recommendation:** Please check back later; the webcam feed should be available again after maintenance is completed.
 **Technical Note:** The status image displays a gray background with red text indicating \

 ---